Summer of 84

-Summer of 84 is a 2018 teen horror film directed by François Simard, Anouk Whissell and Yoann-Karl Whissell and written by Matt Leslie and Stephen J. Smith.
-The film stars Graham Verchere, Judah Lewis, Caleb Emery, Cory Gruter-Andrew, Jason Gray-Stanford, Tiera Skovbye, and Rich Sommer.
+Summer of 84 is a 2018 teen horror film directed by François Simard, Anouk Whissell, and Yoann-Karl Whissell and written by Matt Leslie and Stephen J. Smith.
+The film stars Graham Verchere, Judah Lewis, Caleb Emery, Cory Grüter-Andrew, Tiera Skovbye, and Rich Sommer.

 The film premiered at the Sundance Film Festival on January 22, 2018.
 It was given a limited theatrical release in the United States on August 10, 2018, by Gunpowder & Sky.
 It received positive reviews from critics, with many praising the performances, direction, acting, dark humor, and screenplay, with many calling it one of the best horror films of 2018.

 Plot

-Over the course of the decade leading up to the summer of 1984, a total of thirteen teenage boys have disappeared in Cape May, Oregon but their disappearances have never been connected.
+Over the decade leading up to the summer of 1984, a total of 13 teenage boys disappeared in Cape May, Oregon, but their disappearances have never been connected or solved.

-As the summer begins, fifteen-year-old Davey Armstrong, who works a paper route, initially enjoys carefree diversion with his friends, Dale "Woody" Woodworth, Curtis Farraday, and Tommy "Eats" Eaton.
-They spend their idle time in a treehouse on Eats' property, which he warns is in danger of being torn down by his belligerent father.
-They often fantasize about an attractive older girl neighbor, Nikki, who had previously been Davey's babysitter when he was younger.
+As the summer begins, 15-year-old Davey Armstrong, who works a paper route in Ipswich, initially enjoys carefree diversion with his friends, Dale "Woody" Woodworth, Curtis Farraday, and Tommy "Eats" Eaton.
+They spend time on Eats' treehouse, which will be torn down by his belligerent father.
+They fantasize about Nikki, an attractive girl who used to be Davey's babysitter.